Liberalism in South Africa: History

+Cape Colony: 1806-1910

+Liberalism in South Africa was preceded by Cape Liberalism, a political movement that shares core foundational values with mainstream Western liberalism (such as the belief in individual liberty, the rule of law, free speech, and free markets).
+Cape Liberalism, and later South African Liberalism, evolved to navigate a deeply divided, multiracial and multicultural society.

-Various South Africans have contributed prominently to liberalism in the country.
-Cape liberalism played a key role in the politics of the Cape Colony, which enjoyed the non-racial Cape Qualified Franchise.
+Cape liberalism and the individuals associated with it played a key role in the politics of the Cape Colony, with Liberal politicians and activists playing a significant part in the adoption of a non-racial Cape Qualified Franchise, free press, self-government through the Responsible Government movement, and the abolition of slavery in the colony.

+South Africa: 1910 onward

 From the foundation of the Union of South Africa, liberal ideas played a key role in ensuring certain political freedoms – including of speech and political participation – for the white population, whose own multiculturalism (particularly Afrikaner-British parity) it had guaranteed.
 Another key facet of liberalism in South Africa was advocacy for the reform or total abolition of apartheid.
 In the democratic era, liberalism lives on through the country's constitution, which features a far-reaching bill of rights, some separation of powers and checks and balances.
 It continues to be championed by some political parties, while the country's economic policy has features of liberalism despite being a mixed economy.

 The moderate South African Party and its successor, the United Party, formed government several times between the formation of the Union and the election of the National Party in 1948.
 In 1959, members of the United Party formed the Progressive Party, a precursor to the present-day Democratic Alliance.
 Separately, in 1953, the anti-Apartheid and multi-racial Liberal Party of South Africa was formed, before disbanding in 1968.

 Following the 2024 general elections, the liberal Democratic Alliance (DA) entered into a coalition with the African National Congress (ANC) and various other parties, breaking the ANC's dominance of national government since the end of apartheid.